 - Do NOT stand in doorways.
 In modern buildings, the doorways are no stronger than other parts of the house.
 You are safer under a table.

 - Do NOT try to run outside or run around inside the building.
-Although it is safer to be near an interior wall, away from windows, don’t run to another room during an earthquake.
+Although it is safer to be near an interior wall, away from windows, it’s not a big enough benefit to risk running to another room during an earthquake.
 It’s better to drop, crawl a few feet to the safest space, cover, and hold.

 - If in bed, stay there – put a pillow over your head for protection.